AbeeraTahir/blog-sphere/README.md

 # 📖 BlogSphere <a name="blog-sphere"></a>

 **BlogSphere** is a full-stack blog website that allows users to create, read, update, and delete blog posts, as well as manage comments on those posts.
-Built with Nextjs, which allows faster page load due to server-side rendering and better SEO, Redux Toolkit, TypeScript, and MongoDB.
+Built with Next.js, which allows faster page load due to server-side rendering and better SEO, Redux Toolkit, TypeScript, and MongoDB.
 With its seamless user experience, BlogSphere empowers users to share their thoughts and ideas with the world effortlessly, while providing readers with easy access to the valuable content.

 ## 🛠 Built With <a name="built-with"></a>